-raiii c of wicdication rescribing r nysician Date Last Taken

-1

-3

-(if mo ore than three (3) ple ase continue on back of this form)

-II. rty (30) days I have taken the nedicines, cold tablets, etc.): e following non-prescription medications

-Name e of Non-Prescription n Medication Date Last Taken

-1

-2

-3

-ase continue on back of this form)
+1. 2.
+3. (If more than three (3) please continue on back of this form.)
+II.
+During the past thirty (30) days I have taken the following medications (example: cough medicines, cold tablets, etc.): non-prescription Name of Non-Prescription Medication Da ite Last Taken 1.
+2. 3.
+(If more than three (3) please continue on back of this form.)
 III.
-During the past thirty (30) days I have taken the following other drugs and/or received th following specific medications: (use space below for additional information if necessary) Addi itional Information from Sections I, II, and III: Nam e of Applicant/Employee (print) Socia al Security Number Signa ature of Applicant/Employee Date The applicant/employee completed this form The medical review officer completed this form at applicant/employee's direction
+During the past thirty (30) days I have taken the following or received the following medications (be specific): ther drugs and/or 1.
+2. 3.
+(Use space below for additional information if necessary.)

+Additional information from Sections I, II, and III:

+Name of Applicant/Officer (Print):

+Social Security Number:

+Signature of Applicant/Officer:

+Date:

+The applicant/officer completed this form

+The Medical Review Officer completed this form at applicant's/officer's direction

-APPENDIX G
+Appendix G